Chapter 4: Ten Months Later

 ’Pussycat Club is Road kill: Vigilante Justice Paints the town red.’

 Following that were her notes.
 Who the matronly woman introduced herself as – Ms. Kushin.
+The elderly woman she kept seeing in Nurse Getty's face, and the Madame of the club.
 The name of the place they had taken her.
 And from there the collection blossomed into scraps of notations written on napkins, articles in the Brief’s section about muggings gone wrong, a mysterious vigilante wreaking havoc, untimely deaths of Cellar city gang members and thugs in gruesome manners…

 And she fastened the latest clip in the book and sat back.

 It took her a moment to pull some notepaper and a pen from her bag, and then she skimmed the book.

 Names, names, it’s all in the names.